Culture Circle — Building Trust in India's Sneaker Resale Market

 • Layout: Clear spacing to reduce confusion and scanning errors

-Instead of adding labels everywhere, I placed trust indicators only where users hesitated:
+Instead of adding labels everywhere, trust indicators were used:

 • Near prices